pikepdf/pikepdf/docs/topics/content_streams.rst

 rewriting the content stream.
 Content streams should be thought of as an output format.

-Some manipulations are more manageable.
-You can often prepend content to the top of the content stream or append to the end, or both, if the internal content stream is well-formed on each end.

 Extracting text from PDFs
 -------------------------

 If you guessed that the content streams were the place to look for text inside a PDF – you'd be correct.
 Unfortunately, extracting the text is fairly difficult because content stream actually specifies as a font and glyph numbers to use.
 Sometimes, there is a 1:1 transparent mapping between Unicode numbers and glyph numbers, and dump of the content stream will show the text.
 In general, you cannot rely on there being a transparent mapping; in fact, it is perfectly legal for a font to specify no Unicode mapping at all, or to use an unconventional mapping (when a PDF contains a subsetted font for example).

 **We strongly recommend against trying to scrape text from the content stream.**